data-yaml/data-mesh-yaml/TBAC.md

     1. Highly sensitive files should be on restricted buckets
     1. User-level DENY is handled by SSO
 1. Provide a small set of YAML-based policy primitives to express which combinations of principal tags ALLOW access to particular combinations of resource tags
-    1. valueEquals: for a given key, resource tag value matches principal tag value
+    1. matchPrincipalValue: for a given key, resource tag value matches principal tag value
-    1. valueLike: for a given key, resource tag matches the specific pattern
+    1. matchPattern: for a given key, resource tag matches the specific pattern
     1. hasKey: resource has a tag containing one of these keys
+    1. forAny / forAll: as in AWS
 1. Develop an open source 'policy compiler' that generates a reproducible CFT template.
     1. Should also validate correctness
     2. Could optionally compress long names into short identifiers to avoid the 256-character limit.